jr-cologne/TicTacToe/README.md

 # TicTacToe
 A simple TicTacToe for the console written in C.

+**Please note**: This project is no longer maintained.
+You might want to check out my [TicTacToe game written in Java](https://github.com/jr-cologne/TicTacToe_Java) instead.

 ## Getting Started

 Do you want to play a round?
 Just download the zip file, unzip it and run `TicTacToe.exe`!